-Michael Dino is a government affairs specialist and advises corporate and public sector clients on matters pertaining to local, state, and federal governments.
-He assists clients in developing and implementing strategies that help clients achieve their policy objectives with public officials.
+Michael Dino is a government affairs expert and advocate, advising corporate and public sector clients on matters with local, state and federal governments.
+He supports clients in creating and successfully implementing strategies to achieve their objectives with public officials.
 Michael focuses primarily on issues management, network building and business development.
 He also works with government clients, counseling them on funding and partnering opportunities with federal agencies.

 Michael, a Denver native, has over 30 years of experience working closely with public officials as a top advisor, client advocate, and trusted confidant.

 - Extensive policy experience with surface transportation, aviation, mobility, urban planning and development, higher education, water, information technology, health care, and taxation and fee collection.

 - Drafted and guided legislation to passage on the local, state, and federal levels.

 - Defeated legislation adverse to clients.

 - Identified and assisted clients in successfully pursuing business opportunities with cities, counties, states, airports, utilities and transit agencies.

 - Provided strategic advice on project approvals, rulemaking, and administrative authorizations.

 - Responded to countless government procurements and grant requests at all levels of government.

 - Represented clients before the White House, Congress and the U.S. Departments of Transportation, Interior, Justice, Defense, Agriculture, Education, including the Forest Service, Fish and Wildlife, Federal Transportation Administration, Federal Railroad Administration, Federal Highway Administration, Federal Communications Commission, and the Environmental Protection Administration.